valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 The following features were added:

-* **New feature1**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.

-* **New feature2**
+* **New Zaak type link endpoint**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  The document Zaaktype link configuration now uses the `/api/management/v1/zgw/zaaktype` endpoint.
+  This new endpoint requires a zaken-api plugin to be configured.

+* **Document object type selection is now conditional** When connecting a zaak to the document, the document object type selection is now only shown when using the OPEN_ZAAK upload-provider.

 ## Bugfixes